List of IOC country codes

+This is a list of International Olympic Committee (IOC) country codes.
+The IOC began to use standard codes in 1976, replacing a prior system of codes chosen by the local organizing committee of each games which often varied based on the local language.

 Current NOCs

 There are 206 current NOCs (National Olympic Committees) within the Olympic Movement.
 The following tables show the currently used code for each NOC and any different codes used in past Games, per the official reports from those Games.
 Some of the past code usage is further explained in the following sections.
 Codes used specifically for a Summer Games only or a Winter Games only, within the same year, are indicated by "S" and "W" respectively.